DangerKlippers/danger-klipper/docs/Config_Reference.md

 # Allows modules in `plugins` to override modules of the same name in `extras`
 allow_plugin_override: False

+# The timeout (in seconds) for MCU synchronization during the homing process when multiple MCUs are in use.
+multi_mcu_trsync_timeout: 0.025
 ```

 ## Common kinematic settings